 Don’t worry, it’s not weird.
 If you have a water bottle and you’re out and about, take advantage and fill your water bottle up in the drinking fountain!
 Just don’t bathe in the sinks or anything.
 Please.

 Some Extreme Cheapskate stories start after a big debt bailout.
 So to avoid a future of roadkill eating and sharing bath water with your teenagers, start digging yourself out right now!
-Check out my Dave Ramsey’s Snowball Method post on how we paid off $6,000 in 6 months and take full advantage of my Fun Sized Life Budget Bundle that has all the worksheets you need to get a solid debt payoff started.
+Check out my Dave Ramsey’s Snowball Method post on how we paid off $6,000 in 6 months.
+Apply for debt consolidation.